caitlinestrada27/caitlinestrada27/README.md

 ## 📊 Projects

-Currently working on final project for App Team Carolina iOS Apprenticeship <br/>
+Enrolled in COMP 211 Systems Fundamentals and COMP 301 Foundations of Programming <br/>
-Enrolled in COMP 211 Systems Fundamentals and COMP 301 Foundations of Programming
+Recently completed final project for App Team Carolina iOS Apprenticeship (see below! v)